-What is indemnity insurance for lack of building regulations?
+What is indemnity insurance for lack of building regulations adherence?
 Find out whether you need it, what it covers and how you can get it.

 You’re most likely to come across indemnity insurance for building regulations during a house sale or purchase.

-It’s a type of policy that’s sometimes recommended by conveyancing solicitors because work has been done to the property - an extension has been built, for example - but there’s a lack of evidence that building regulation consent was granted.
+It’s a type of policy that’s sometimes recommended by conveyancing solicitors because work has been done to the property - an extension has been built, for example - but there’s a concern from the local authority over lack of evidence that building regulation consent was granted.

 Indemnity insurance for planning permission is available too if you lack the documents to prove that planning permission was granted.